Rajpratik71/sheepdog-wiki/Sheepfs.md

     $ umount sheepfs_dir

-## Sheepfs for swift
+## Sheepfs for HTTP storage
-   We can also use swift interface for sheepfs.
+   We can also use sheepfs to access objects in HTTP storage.

-   First set address of swift server:
+   First set address of sheep daemon:

     $ sheepfs /your/mountpoint
-    $ echo "swift_server_ip:swfit_server_port" > /your/mountpoint/http/address
+    $ echo "server_ip:server_port" > /your/mountpoint/http/address

    Then we can echo full path of object (if we have account "robin", container "fruit", object "one"):